TharushiDeSilva/Temperature_Data_Application/README.md

 mvn clean install
-place the temperature-data-application.war in apache tomcat--> webapps Http://localhost:8080/temperature-data-application
+place the temperature-data-application.war in apache tomcat--> webapps Http://localhost:8080/temperature-data-application/cache-test

-D3.js library is used for svg based data visualizations.
-HTML layout is not fixed for custom screen.
-Data is loaded from a json String. will be loaded from the cache in the next step.
+Google guava cache is used to cache data of the current hour. received data will be deleted after an hour.